forenablers/forenablers.github.io/src/pages/hackathon-availability/index.md

 ![Parkme](./images/parkme.png)

-We quickly figured out that these existing approaches are not solving the **availabilty** problem as we expected.
-They rather give you an insight on what's going on in realtime and show you the occuppancy of certain street.
+We quickly figured out that these existing approaches are not solving the **availability** problem as we expected.
+They rather give you an insight on what's going on in realtime and show you the occupancy of certain street.
 We do not want to know the exact number nor the color of the street.
 Finally, we worked out the **what** :

 > Whether or not the users can park in target area.
 If not, where can they park?